ibm-cloud-docs/containers/cs_cluster_scaling.md

 <br>

-**Can I increase the minimum size per zone to trigger a scale up my cluster to that size?**<br>
+**Can I increase the minimum size per zone to trigger a scale up my cluster to that size?**

 No, setting a `minSize` does not automatically trigger a scale-up.
 The `minSize` is a threshold so that the cluster autoscaler does not scale below a certain number of worker nodes per zone.
 If your cluster does not yet have that number per zone, the cluster autoscaler does not scale up until you have workload resource requests that require more resources.
 For example, if you have a worker pool with one worker node per three zones (three total worker nodes) and set the `minSize` to `4` per zone, the cluster autoscaler does not immediately provision an additional three worker nodes per zone (12 worker nodes total).
 Instead, the scale-up is triggered by resource requests.
 If you create a workload that requests the resources of 15 worker nodes, the cluster autoscaler scales up the worker pool to meet this request.
 Now, the `minSize` means that the cluster autoscaler does not scale down below four worker nodes per zone even if you remove the workload that requests the amount.

 <br>

-**How is this behavior different from worker pools that are not managed by the cluster autoscaler?**<br>
+**How is this behavior different from worker pools that are not managed by the cluster autoscaler?**

 When you [create a worker pool](/docs/containers?topic=containers-add_workers#add_pool), you specify how many worker nodes per zone it has.
 The worker pool maintains that number of worker nodes until you [resize](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_pool_resize) or [rebalance](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_rebalance) it.
 The worker pool does not add or remove worker nodes for you.
 If you have more pods than can be scheduled, the pods remain in pending state until you resize the worker pool.

 When you enable the cluster autoscaler for a worker pool, worker nodes are scaled up or down in response to your pod spec settings and resource requests.
 You don't need to resize or rebalance the worker pool manually.